viant/bqtail/deployment/README.md

 # Deployment

-Note that to manage low CF latency (under 100ms at 50%) the following buckets have to be in the same location as **BqTail/BqDispatch** cloud functions
+To manage low CF latency (under 100ms at 50%) the following buckets need to be deployed in the same location as **BqTail/BqDispatch** cloud functions.

 * [config](#configuration-bucket)
 * [operational](#operations-bucket)